cyberbharathi/corda5-confidential-identities/docs/OVERVIEW.md

 * Alice provides a transaction with participants that Charlie does not know about

-`aliceNode.subFlow(SyncKeyMappingFlow(charlieSession, wireTransaction))`
+`flowEngine.subFlow(SyncKeyMappingFlow(charlieSession, wireTransaction))`

-* Alice extracts the confidential identites from the list of participants by filtering those unknown to the `NetworkMapCache`
+* Alice extracts the confidential identities from the list of participants by filtering those unknown to the `NetworkMapCache`
 * Alice sends the list of confidential identities to Charlie
 * Charlie attempts to lookup the `Party` using the owning `PublicKey`

-`serviceHub.identityService.wellKnownPartyFromAnonymous(newKeyForBob)`
+`identityService.wellKnownPartyFromAnonymous(newKeyForBob)`

 * Any parties that Charlie cannot resolve are sent back to Alice
 * Alice looks up the parties on her `IdentityService` and sends the owning `PublicKey` and `Party` object back to charlie